Jeff Sessions: U.S. Senate (1997–2017)

 In 1996, Sessions won the Republican primary for U.S. Senate, after a runoff, and then defeated Democrat Roger Bedford 53%–46% in the November general election.
-He succeeded Howell Heflin (a Democrat), who had retired after 18 years in the Senate, making his victory a Republican pickup in the Senate.
+He succeeded Democrat Howell Heflin, who had retired after 18 years in the Senate, making his victory a Republican pickup in the Senate.

 In the February 1999 impeachment trial, Sessions voted to convict President Bill Clinton on both articles of impeachment, for perjury and obstruction of justice.
 However Clinton was acquitted on both charges by the Senate.

 Following the Columbine High School massacre in April 1999, Sessions took part in the Senate's Subcommittee that investigated the massacre.
 Sessions blamed violent video games, movies and music, especially that of Marilyn Manson, and parts of culture for the actions of the two shooters.

 In 2002, Sessions won reelection by defeating Democratic state auditor Susan Parker.
 In 2008, Sessions defeated Democratic state senator Vivian Davis Figures (sister-in-law of Thomas Figures, the assistant U.S. attorney who testified at Sessions's judicial confirmation hearing) to win a third term.
-Sessions received 63 percent of the vote to Figures's 37 percent.
+Sessions received 63% of the vote to Figures's 37%.
 Sessions successfully sought a fourth term in 2014.
 In 2014, Sessions was uncontested in the Republican primary and was only opposed in the general election by write-in Democratic candidate Victor Sanchez Williams.

 Sessions was only the second freshman Republican senator from Alabama since Reconstruction and gave Alabama two Republican senators, a first since Reconstruction.
 In 2002, he became the first Republican reelected to the Senate from Alabama since Reconstruction (given that his colleague Richard Shelby, who won reelection as a Republican in 1998, had previously run as a Democrat, switching parties in 1994).

 Sessions was the ranking Republican member on the Senate Budget Committee, a former ranking member of the Senate Judiciary Committee, and a senior member of the Armed Services Committee.
 He also served on the Environment and Public Works Committee.